udeze73/healthcare-risk-prediction-ensemble-learning/README.md

 0.50
 ```

-This project instead searched multiple thresholds to maximize F1 Score.
+This project instead searched multiple thresholds to maximize F1 Score with a best threshold of 0.87.

 Benefits: